• Skip to primary navigation

 Potatoes just seem to be a universal favorite side dish for almost everyone.
 And because they are so versatile, they're great served any time of the day with just about any meal, just like this Irish Potato Pie.

-This recipe for roasted potatoes is awesome as a breakfast food served with tasty little egg bites or some French toast, for lunch alongside a simple Veggie Wrap, or for dinner with this sticky pork ribs oven recipe or this grilled bruschetta chicken recipe.
-You just can't go wrong with well-seasoned roasted potatoes!
+They would also be delicious for lunch alongside a simple Veggie Wrap, or for dinner with this sticky pork ribs oven recipe or this grilled bruschetta chicken recipe.

 Why This Recipe Works